 See the list of accommodations below that I personally recommend:

 Fondevilla’a Place is a modern hotel centrally located in Odiongan.
 This hotel offers free wifi and guests can enjoy an Asian-style breakfast or à la carte.
 There are double rooms available and fitted with air-conditioning, flat-screen tv, fridge, dining area, large beds, and private bathroom.
 Recommended for couples, families, and friends.

 Mid Range: Cummings Highlands Resort & Treehouse

 I personally stayed at Cummings Highlands and can’t recommend this place enough!
 It’s the perfect place to stay in Looc to explore the locations in the south.
-This property features an outdoor swimming pool, a bar, well-kept gardens and an incredible view of Looc Bay.
-There are many different rooms to choose from including treehouses, small cottages, a family-sized bungalow, dormitory rooms and studios.
+This property features an outdoor swimming pool, a bar, well-kept gardens, and an incredible view of Looc Bay.
+There are many different rooms to choose from including treehouses, small cottages, a family-sized bungalow, dormitory rooms, and studios.
 A continental breakfast is also included for all guests.
-Affordable place to stay in Tablas for families, friends and couples.
+Affordable place to stay for families, friends, and couples.

 Budget: Footprints Beach Resort

-I also stayed at the Footprints Beach Resort for 2 nights and highly recommend basing yourself here for a couple of nights to explore the spots in the north of Tablas Island.
+I also stayed at the Footprints Beach Resort for 2 nights and highly recommend basing yourself here for a couple of nights to explore the spots in the north.
 Owen, the owner of the resort, is super friendly and has trained his staff well to meet great hospitality standards.
-The property is situated right on the oceanfront in San Andres and features a restaurant, a bar, dining area and high-speed wifi.
-Choose from either a dorm room, garden view bungalow or ocean view bungalow, each has comfortable beds, power sockets and air conditioning/fan.
-Perfect place to stay for solo travelers, couples, friends and families.
+The property is situated right on the oceanfront in San Andres and features a restaurant, a bar, a dining area, and high-speed wifi.
+Choose from either a dorm room, garden view bungalow, or ocean view bungalow, each has comfortable beds, power sockets, and air conditioning/fan.
+Perfect place to stay for solo travelers, couples, friends, and families.